8base/Documentation/docs/projects/8basehome/organizations/organizations-index.md

 This section contains:

-- [Organization Settings](organizations-overview.md): Learn about your organization's settings, such as name, description, and icon.
+- [Organization Overview](organizations-overview.md): Learn about the Organization Home, and how to change the Organization name, description, and icon.
 - [Organization Team Management](organizations-team-management.md): Learn about inviting and managing team members in an organization.
 - [Organization Billing](organizations-billing.md): Learn how to view and manage your organization's payment details and plans.